Radware/Radware-azure-arm-templates/Alteon/GUI/Standalone/Mutli IP/new-network/README.md

 For example, if the Alteon VM IP address is 1.1.1.1, enter https://1.1.1.1:8443 To log in, enter the default username and password: admin, admin

-Note: If you do not intend to load balance HTTPS traffic, you can change the HTTPS port for management purposes to the standard HTTPS port 443 through the Web interface at:
->Configuration>System>Management Access>Management Protocols
-or through the CLI command: /c/sys/access/https/port.

 ### CLI Interface